Thorns Bombardment Crusader Skills and Runes

 Similarly to the older LoN spec, this Akkhan build focuses on Bombardment as the primary damage dealer of the build, along with the Barrels of Spikes rune that scales off Thorns damage on gear.
 By wearing Belt of the Trove, you will have a source of automated damage that inherits your selected rune and damage bonuses (see this build's gear page for more information); however, you are still in control of your own cooldown, allowing you precision and buff-syncing for the bulk of your damage.

-Punish is the solitary non-cooldown skill in the build, but do not be fooled by its unassuming generator damage — it will serve to amplify your Thorns damage through the Invoker 2-piece bonus, which Bombardment will take advantage of.
+Punish is the solitary non-cooldown skill in the build, but do not be fooled by its unassuming generator damage.
+It will serve to stack up your Bane of the Stricken multiplicative damage bonus on single targets, which is especially important against Rift Guardians.

 As an Akkhan-based build, it is only natural to include Akarat's Champion in the setup.
-While the set bonus cuts the skill's cooldown in half, you will still aim for the 56% CDR breakpoint (and even slightly above — consult the gear page for more information) in order to reach permanent uptime of this powerful steroid.
+Due to the 4-piece set bonus, you will also need to include Phalanx Bowmen to reset this powerful steroid skill, and reach its permanent uptime.
 The rune of choice is, of course, Prophet — for the additional toughness and cheat death proc.

 The traditionally defense-oriented Iron Skin skill sees its role reversed in Thorns builds with the rune Reflective Skin.
-Instead of using it when endangered by burst, trigger it directly before a Bombardment barrage to skyrocket its damage.
+Aside from using it when endangered by burst, you can also trigger it directly before a Bombardment barrage to skyrocket its damage.
 Timing this skill becomes even more important if you push this build into Greater Rifts, since you will have to synchronize it with a physical cycle of the Convention of Elements rotation.
-It should be noted that earlier on in character progression, you can stick to a purely protective rune like Steel Skin here; since the Reflective Skin Thorns bonuses stack additively with the Invoker bonus, the loss of DPS is something you can consider purely for convenience and ease of piloting the build.
+It should be noted that earlier on in character progression, you can stick to a purely protective rune like Steel Skin here; the loss of DPS is made up for by a relatively easier-to-play build.

 Unlike its LoN counterpart, this Thorns Bombardment variant uses Heavenly Strength as a baseline weapon passive, due to the mandatory two-handed Flail of the Charge in your hands.
 Note that in an early season setup, if you are still farming the Norvalds set, you can freely swap this passive out for Fervor according to your best rolled Thorns weapon.

 You have a degree of freedom in your second passive slot, which you can adjust according to your preferences and attempted content.
 If you feel your defenses lacking (during early season gearing or late GR pushes, for example) or prefer the safety in Hardcore, include the Indestructible cheat death.
-Our base recommendation however is to use Hold Your Ground to improve your Invoker 2-piece bonus stacking, and augment your burst as a result.
+Our base recommendation however is Finery, which adds 1.5% Strength for every socket across your gear, including weapon and jewelry.
+Assuming an average of 10 sockets across a well-equipped character, Finery amounts to a decent boost of both damage and toughness.

 - 31 Mar.
 2021: No changes necessary for Season 23.